pabrosas323/Python_Data_Project/3_Project/README.md

 ### Insights

 - SQL remains as the most popular skills, but interestingly, it has shown a gradual decline through the year of 2023.
+- Excel remains the second most popular skill, mostly staying steady until August, where it declines by almost 10% through November.
+- Python and Tableau show very similar behavior and likelihood throughout the year, except in August, where Python has a sharp but short-lived increase.